ludlovian/teme/README.md

 The resulting stream yields `[key, group]` on each change of key, where `group` is a stream of consecutive values with the same key.

+### .batch(size) => Teme

+Batches the stream into separate streams of the given size or smaller.

+The result stream yields streams.

 ### .dedupe(fn) => Teme

 Skips items if they are duplicates.
 Duplicates are determined by calling `fn(previous, current)`.